Sharing evidence with lead buyers

 "$EC_API_BASE_URL/v1/cdrs/abc_123/share"See the POST /v1/cdrs/:cdrId/share reference for full details.

-How lead buyers claim evidence
+How lead buyers receive evidence

 curl -sS -X POST \